cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 incorporate additional source and/or test files.
 The programming assignments are setup to use a separate build directory.
 The programming assignments also group all of the tests into their own separate directory.
-You can use the following steps to clone and build the first programming assignment.
+You can use the following steps to use the build framework with the first programming assignment.

     :::bash
-    % mkdir -p ${HOME}/ece2400
+    % mkdir -p ${HOME}/ece2400/netid/pa1-math
-    % cd ece2400
-    % git clone git@github.com:cornell-ece2400/netid
-    % cd ece2400-pa-release/pa1-math
-    % tree
     % mkdir build
     % cd build
     % cmake ..
-    % make
-    % make test
+    % make check

-Where `netid` is your NetID.
-We provide you convenient `check` targets which should be the primary way you build and run your tests.
-These targets take care of making sure your test programs are always up-to-date before running them.
-The following will run all of the tests for the first programming assignment:
+If there is a test failure, we can "zoom in" to build a single test program and run it in isolation like this:

     :::bash
     % cd ${HOME}/ece2400/netid/pa1-math/build
-    % make check
+    % make pow-iter-basic-test
+    % ./pow-iter-basic-test

-If there is a test failure, we can "zoom in" and run just the tests for the corresponding implementation like this:
+You can build and run the test program on a single line like this:

     :::bash
     % cd ${HOME}/ece2400/netid/pa1-math/build
-    % make check-pow-iter
+    % make pow-iter-basic-test && ./pow-iter-basic-test

+The `&&` bash operator enables running multiple commands on the same command line.

-Then we can "zoom in" further, and run a single test program so we can see exactly which test assertion is failing.
-We should always start by debugging the simplest test program first (i.e., basic tests) before moving on to directed or random tests.
+Then we can "zoom in" further, and run a single test case within a single test program so we see exactly which test assertion is failing.
+The following will build the directed test program, run all of the test cases, explicitly run just test case 1, and then explicitly run just test case 2.

     :::bash
     % cd ${HOME}/ece2400/netid/pa1-math/build
-    % make check-pow-iter-basic-tests
+    % make pow-iter-directed-test
+    % ./pow-iter-directed-test
+    % ./pow-iter-directed-test 1
+    % ./pow-iter-directed-test 2

-Once we fix the bug, then we can "zoom out" and move on to the next failing test program, or to the next implementation.
+Once we fix the bug, then we can "zoom out" and move on to the next failing test case, or to the next failing test program.

-!!! question "To-Do On Your Own"

-    Force one of your directed test assertions to fail.
-Use the `check` targets to "zoom in", fix the bug, and then "zoom out".